rolling-scopes-school/tasks/tasks/stage-1/dom-api/codejam-the-gem-puzzle.md

 - initially, `body` in the index.html file must be empty, all necessary elements are generated using JS
 - the default size of the frame is 4x4
 - at the beginning state of the game, the frame is filled with randomly generated numbers, when starting a new game, numbers are re-shuffled randomly
-- when you click on a tile next to an empty cell, the tile moves to the empty cell
+- when you click on a tile near to an empty cell, the tile moves to the empty cell

 `Advanced:`